kubeflow/kubeflow/kfctl/README.md

 ### 3. Do not change existing REST entrypoints or the KsService interface in ksServer.go.

-### 4. Isolate the common interface and types so that they can be easily used by kfctl.
+### 4. Isolate the common interface and types in the library so that they can be easily used by kfctl.

-### 5. Avoid including extraneous dependencies.
+### 5. Avoid including extraneous dependencies in the library.

 ## Current Design